VC-MIPI-modules/vc_mipi_nvidia/docs/getting_started.md

 ## Setup NVIDIA toolchain and Jetpack Source Code

 ---
-**INFO** The Setup Scripts will install nessecary build tool packages
+**INFO** The Setup Scripts will install necessary build tool packages
 (build-essential, python2.7 python-to-python2, qemu-user-static)
 download and extract the Toolchain and all files of the Jetpack BSP and the Kernel Sources.
 ---